Scroll down to view the guide.

 Proceed to lower the lower Blue Support Board onto the Main Body, starting from the aligned edges.

-Peel the paper layer off the double sided tape and align the bottom face of the top board.
+Peel the release paper off the double sided tape and align the bottom face of the top board.
 Ensure that the flat face identified is also aligned with the face of the Main Body.

 Proceed to lower the top Blue Support Board onto the Main Body, starting from the aligned edges.